Is Japan expensive…?

 So is Japan Expensive, in Fact?

-I still think the answer is yes and no. Japan is expensive if you approach with a holiday mindset.
-A 21-day JR Pass, combined with 21-days of sleeping in nice rooms and eating at nice restaurants, with a 3-day pass to Disneyland somewhere in the middle is gonna hurt.
+I still think the answer is yes and no. Japan can be an expensive country if you approach with a holiday mindset.
+A 21-day JR rail Pass, combined with 21-days of sleeping in nice rooms and eating at nice restaurants, with a 3-day pass to Disneyland somewhere in the middle is gonna hurt.

 Japan is not expensive, however, if it’s another budget backpacking extravaganza!
 Japan is both an incredibly friendly country as well as a kind country to a grungy yet good-hearted sasurai.